Buying

 inserted in the compromis as 'clauses suspensives'.

-In order to have the compromis drawn up, you will need to provide your
+In order to have the compromis drawn up, you will need to provide to the

 passport and relevant marriage and divorce papers.
 If you're borrowing